pvdz/tenko/tests/testcases/regexes/named_capturing_groups/bad_syntax_cases/k_arg_empty_name.md

 > :: regexes : named capturing groups : bad syntax cases
 >
 > ::> k arg empty name
+This must fail because webcompat does not allow `\k` since the `N` syntax is enabled after using at least one groupName in the regex.
+As such, the `\k` would only be valid with an actual group name so it should fail.

+## FAIL

 ## Input